-- (a) The final SLCSP rates for individual health insurance coverage for a representative individual (e.g., a 21-year-old non-smoker) in each rating area or service area (if premiums vary by geographies smaller than rating areas) for the applicable plan year; - (b) The estimate of what the final SLCSP rates for individual health insurance coverage for a representative individual in each rating area or service area (if premiums vary by geographies smaller than rating areas) would have been absent approval of this waiver for the applicable plan year.
-The state must include with this information the methods and assumptions the state used to estimate the final SLCSP rates and state's estimate of what the final SLCSP rates would have been absent approval of the waiver for each rating area or service area absent approval of this waiver; - (c) The total amount of all premiums expected to be paid for individual health insurance coverage for the applicable plan year; - (d) What total premiums for individual health insurance coverage would have been for the applicable plan year without the waiver; - (e) The state specific age curve premium variation for the current and upcoming plan year; - (f) Reports of the estimated total reinsurance reimbursements for the upcoming plan year; - (g) Reports of the total enrollment estimates for individual health insurance coverage, both with and without the waiver for the upcoming plan year; - (h) An explanation of why the experience for the upcoming plan year may vary from previous estimates and how assumptions used to estimate the impact have changed.
+- (a) The final second lowest cost silver plan (SLCSP) rates for individual health insurance coverage for a representative individual (e.g., a 21-year-old non-smoker) in each rating area or service area (if premiums vary by geographies smaller than rating areas) for the applicable plan year; - (b) The state's estimate of what the final SLCSP rates for individual health insurance coverage for a representative individual in each rating area or service area (if premiums vary by geographies smaller than rating areas) would have been absent approval of this waiver for the applicable plan year.
+The state must include with this information the methods and assumptions the state used to estimate the final SLCSP rates and state's estimate of what the final SLCSP rates would have been absent approval of the waiver for each rating area or service area absent approval of the waiver for each rating area or service area absent approval of this waiver; - (c) The total amount of all premiums expected to be paid for individual health insurance coverage for the applicable plan year; - (d) What total premiums for individual health insurance coverage would have been for the applicable plan year without the waiver; - (e) The amount of APTC paid by month and rating area for the current plan year to date; - (f) The number of APTC recipients by month and rating area for the current plan year to date; - (g) The state specific age curve premium variation for the current and upcoming plan year; - (h) Reports of the estimated total reinsurance reimbursements for the upcoming plan year;

+- (i) Reports of the total enrollment estimates for individual health insurance coverage, both with and without the waiver for the upcoming plan year; - (j) An explanation of why the experience for the upcoming plan year may vary from previous estimates and how assumptions used to estimate the impact have changed.
 This includes an explanation of changes in the estimated impact of the waiver on aggregate premiums, the estimated impact to the SLCSP rates, and the estimated impact on enrollment.
-The state should also explain changes to the estimated reinsurance estimates relative to prior estimates; and

-(i) Any other information or data requested by the Departments.
+The state should also explain changes to the estimated reinsurance estimates relative to prior estimates; and - (k) Any other information or data requested by the Departments.

-The estimated amount of pass-through funding for plan years 2023 through 2027 will be communicated to the state as soon as practicable, conditional on receipt of items (a) through (i) in the paragraph above by the date specified above, and reported to the state on the earliest date practicable.
-Pass-through amounts are subject to a final administrative determination by the Department of the Treasury prior to payment, and will be made available no later than April of the applicable calendar year.
-The pass-through amount for plan years 2023 through 2027 will be calculated by the Departments annually (per section 1332(a)(3) of the ACA) and reported to the state on the earliest date practicable, conditional on receipt of information identified in items (a) through (i) in the paragraph above by the applicable deadline.
+The estimated amount of pass-through funding for plan year 2023 through 2027 will be communicated to the state as soon as practicable, conditional on receipt of items (a) through (k) in the paragraph above by the date specified above, and reported to the state on the earliest date practicable.
+Pass-through amounts are subject to a final administrative determination by the Department of the Treasury prior to payment.
+The pass-through amount for plan years 2023 through 2027 will be calculated by the Departments annually (per ACA section 1332(a)(3)) and reported to the state on the earliest date practicable, conditional on the state securing funding as outlined in STC 3, on receipt of the budget report information outlined in STC 11, and on receipt of information identified in items (a) through (k) above by the applicable deadline.